MarcoSB-Dev/spring-petclinic/README.md

 Change to test jenkins build metrics on grafan (not showing up)

 testing to check for jenkins build metrics on grafana

+change to test grafana graphs for both jenkin build and petclinic app